HOulcaid/grafana-project/README.md

 The add of loki and promtail :
 To connect Loki to grafana you'll have to add the data source with the URL : `http://loki:3100`.

+#### v2.1.0

+The add of Rancher :
+To connect to Rancher go the the localhost : `http://localhost`

+You will need to recover the password from the logs using this command :
+> **docker logs rancher 2>&1 | grep "Bootstrap Password"**